This course enables you to gain both biological and geographical perspectives of the environment.

 The knowledge and skills that you develop during the course are valued by employers and our graduates have gained employment in a wide variety of organisations.
 Examples include: environmental consultancies, water companies, public sector bodies (for example the Environment Agency), and not-for-profit organisations (such as the Soil Association).
 Many graduates have gone on to postgraduate programmes at Bath Spa and elsewhere, leading to a teaching qualification (PGCE), MSc or PhD.

-Since 2010, employers such as Wiltshire Wildlife Trust, Bath & North East Somerset Council, Ecosulis, Natural England and The Commonwealth War Graves Commission have recruited graduates from this course.
+Since 2010, employers such as Wiltshire Wildlife Trust, Bath & North East Somerset Council, Ecosulis, Natural England, Office of National Statistics, NERC, and The Commonwealth War Graves Commission have recruited graduates from this course.
 Students have also gone into roles including Assistant Ecological Consultant, Land Management and Conservation Adviser, Policy Adviser at Defra, and Waste Awareness Officer.

 What students say...